dancergraham/HeadFirstDesignPatterns_python/chapter04_factory/readme.md

 > A class which chooses which product class to instantiate and return, based upon method parameters.

-### Pythonic Examples
+### Use in Python

 The Python standard library contains multiple references to factory objects, for instance [namedtuple](https://docs.python.org/3/library/collections.html#collections.namedtuple) and [dataclasses](https://docs.python.org/3/library/dataclasses.html#module-dataclasses) are factories for creating classes.

-The Factory Boy package provides easy object creation for Django and for other ORMs.
+The [Factory Boy](https://github.com/FactoryBoy/factory_boy) package provides easy object creation for Django and for other ORMs.

 ## Factory Method 📋